tale-toul/OCP4baremetalIPI/Terraform/README.md

 ```
 ## Connecting to the metal EC2 instance

-It may take a few minutes after creation for the EC2 instance to be ready and accept connections.
+It may take a few minutes after creation, for the EC2 instance to be ready and accept connections.

 Ssh is used to connect to the EC2 instance created by terraform.

-The elements required are:
+The elements required to connect are:
 * The private part of the ssh key injected earlier
 * The user to connect is **ec2-user**
 * The public IP returned by terraform output, can also be obtained with the command